alexyu132/fusebox2/Build Tips.md

 ### Infill

-25-30% is sufficient for most structural parts, but the x-ends, z bearing blocks, and carriage should be at least 50%.
+25-30% is sufficient for most structural parts, but the x-ends, z bearing blocks, and carriage should be a bit more (35-50%).
 Infill can be lower for non-structural parts like the display enclosure, y-axis endstop holder, and plug box.

 ### Shells

-At least 1.2mm thick (3 perimeters) for structural parts.
-X-ends, z bearing blocks, and carriage should use 1.6mm thickness (4 perimeters).
+At least 1.2-1.6mm thick (3-4 perimeters on a 0.4mm nozzle) for structural parts.
+X-ends, z bearing blocks, and carriage should use 1.6-2.0mm thickness (4-5 perimeters).

 ### Supports